Berdsen/telekom-sport-android-tv-unofficial/README.md

 Retrieving active streams from the Telekom Sport website and playing them, if you're eligible for.

+### Version 0.5.0 ###

+> more improvements in stability
+> reworked the ImageCacheService
+> displaying images seems to be no problem anymore
+> removed unnecessary player controls like thumb up, etc.
+> added quality action but without functionality for now
+> forward / backward times are adjusted to thirty instead of ten seconds

+### Version 0.4.0 ###

+> some improvements in stability
+> tried ImageCacheService for picture retrieval

 ### Version 0.3.0 ###

 > first alpha release